ebzzry/ebzzry.github.io/src/en/squandered.md

 As adults, we are taught to restrain ourselves inside cages that we ourselves have built and it is unnerving to see this monstrous act unfold before my short field of view, everyday.
 We drag ourselves towards solitary confinements of our own barbed rooms.
-We make ourselves fond of preaching doubt to our fellowmen.
+We make ourselves fond of preaching doubt to our fellow men.
 And if our own kind does the same, we see feelings of accomplishment.
 That is not only horrendous, but also unsurprisingly stupid.
 When we were still young, we reach out to empty space, and create our own discoveries.
 We find out about things previously untaught to us.